pthrasher/webapp-bootstrap/README.md

 this is really more geared to my own workflow, and anyone elses, but I just may. ;-)

-Who and the hell are you, dude?
+Who the hell are you, dude?
 ===============================

 I'm Philip Thrasher.
 You can follow me on twitter, [here](http://twitter.com/philipthrasher).